da4asandbox/modules-css/historicizing-data/lesson-2.md

 ### Introduction: Learning About Slavery

+#### Instructor Note:
+> _This warm-up activity gets students thinking about the history of slavery while also reflecting on how and what they've learned about this topic.
+Depending on the class and student body, you can add more historical context.
+There is also a helpful guide with suggested language and vocabulary to use when teaching about slavery: ["Writing About Slavery?
+Teaching About Slavery?"](https://docs.google.com/document/d/1A4TEdDgYslX-hlKezLodMIM71My3KTN0zxRv0IQTOQs/mobilebasic).

 Slavery was an absolutely foundational part of United States history.
 Here is the "big picture":

 - System of “chattel” slavery developed in United States from 1700s through 1850s
 - Slavery accelerated with rise of cotton as a global commodity from 1820s-1850s, as cotton exports (based on enslaved labor) became a major part of the American economy
 - US Civil War fought 1861-1865 over the issue of slavery and its expansion